gilnam74/vex-sneppet/Python-for-artists.md

 ### Create and setup UI
 One of the possible workflows for [building tools with UI](python-snippets#run-pyside-ui) in Houdini is creating interfaces in QT Designer (shipped with Python27) and importing *.ui files into your Python code where you will set up the functionality of UI elements.

 To get QT Designer you need to [install Python 2.7 and PySide](pipeline-tutorials#requirments-and-installation).
+To build our UI:
-Run QT Designer and create a new widget: File > New > Widget.
-Save the file somewhere, for example `'C:/temp/uiGeoCreator.ui'`
+- Run QT Designer and create a new widget: File > New > Widget.
+You will have an empty window widget From Widget Box (vertical panel with a list of QT widgets, located on the left side) drag into our

+- Save the file somewhere, for example `'C:/temp/uiGeoCreator.ui'`

 ### Run tool from the Shell